Sriiinini/BA-Internship/README.md

 # Virtual Data Science Internship - British Airways
 ---

-Welcome to the repository documenting my virtual internship experience with Forage, a platform offering Virtual Work Experiences endorsed by leading companies.
+This repository documents my virtual internship experience with Forage, a platform offering Virtual Work Experiences endorsed by leading companies.
 These programs are designed to simulate real-world work scenarios, providing valuable insights and practical skills to students eager to kickstart their careers.

 During my winter break, I seized the opportunity to engage in this Virtual Data Science Internship with British Airways, aiming to test and enhance my skills while gaining hands-on experience with real-life datasets.
 There were two tasks provided in this internship:

 ### Task 1: Customer Review Data Analysis

-In this phase, I leveraged web scraping techniques with Beautiful Soup and Natural Language Processing to extract insights from textual customer reviews.
+For this task, I utilized web scraping techniques with Beautiful Soup and Natural Language Processing to extract insights from textual customer reviews.
 Employing advanced techniques such as topic modeling, sentiment analysis, and word clouds, I added layers of depth to my data analysis and visualization, transforming raw feedback into meaningful inisghts.

 ### Task 2: Predictive Modeling for Customer Buying Behavior